 PE and Sport

-The aim of our PE programme is to develop children's basic physical competencies, build confidence in their ability and build the foundations for a lifelong love of sport, physical activity, and a healthy lifestyle.
+The aim of our PE programme is to develop children's knowledge of motor competencies; knowledge of rules, strategies and tactics and knowledge healthy participation, through a logical and well-sequenced curriculum and participation and a variety of PE and Sports opportunities.
+This will ultimately build confidence in their ability and build the foundations for a lifelong love of sport, physical activity, and a healthy lifestyle.

 PE lessons encourage children to foster a healthy sense of competitiveness and resilience, whilst being challenged to improve their physical, social, emotional, and thinking skills.

 We want to provide opportunities for the children to try their hand at a range of different skills and sports that they can further develop in their independent time, such as break and lunch times, and as they get older and join external clubs, instilling a belief that a career in sport is within their grasp.